verenasarrazin/Analysis-and-coding/Targeting negative cognitive biases using brain stimulation (R & STAN)/Overview.md

 ## Publication
 The project has been published as [preprint on MedRxiv](https://www.medrxiv.org/content/10.1101/2023.04.24.23289064v1).
-I am very grateful for the opportunity to give a talk on this project at the Conference on COgntiive and Computational Neuroscience (CCN) 2023 in Oxford (watch the recording of Youtube here).
+I am very grateful for the opportunity to give a talk on this project at the Conference on Cogntiive and Computational Neuroscience (CCN) 2023 in Oxford ([watch the recording of Youtube here](https://www.youtube.com/live/nxTSMQFx-HM?feature=shared&t=7521)).
 I have also given poster presentations on this project.